Genetic variability

 Genetic variability is either the presence of, or the generation of, genetic differences.
+It is defined as "the formation of individuals differing in genotype, or the presence of genotypically different individuals, in contrast to environmentally induced differences which, as a rule, cause only temporary, nonheritable changes of the phenotype."
+Genetic variability in a population promotes biodiversity, as it ensures that no two living things are exactly alike.
+While many factors can cause genetic variability, some factors can also decrease genetic variability.

-It is defined as "the formation of individuals differing in genotype, or the presence of genotypically different individuals, in contrast to environmentally induced differences which, as a rule, cause only temporary, nonheritable changes of the phenotype".
-Genetic variability in a population is important for biodiversity.
+Species variability refers to the observable differences within a species, often encompassing morphological, physiological, behavioral, or phenotypic traits.
+While genetic variability contributes to species variability, external factors like the environment or developmental conditions can also influence the traits expressed.

 Causes

 There are many sources of genetic variability in a population: